sci-comp/SceneBuilder/README.md

 SceneBuilder is a 3D level design tool and asset browser, together with a set of common productivity commands.

-Scene builder is logically divided into two main parts: scene builder commands and the scene builder dock.
+> [!IMPORTANT]
 **Bugs** Since I use this tool for my own games, any form of collaboration, bug reports, or new feature suggestions are greatly appreciated.
-Please join us in Discord, or make a post in Github's Issues section.
+Please join us in Discord, or make a post in Github's Issue's section.

 ![Discord](https://img.shields.io/discord/1227247629910675496?style=social&logo=Discord)

+---

 ### Scope